 Equine-Assisted Therapy is a welcoming, family environment where veterans can get away, relax, and share time with fellow veterans, friendly staff members, and calming animals.
 This facilitates an environment of understanding and trust, which in turn significantly reduces stress and anxiety in our participants.

-In order to facilitate trust, respect, and bond with their horses, participants are challenged to execute many tasks that require the demonstration of initiative, confidence, commitment, honesty, and empathy.
+In order to build trust, respect, and bond with their horses, participants are challenged to execute many tasks that require the demonstration of initiative, confidence, commitment, honesty, and empathy.
 Through the experiences gained in applying these attributes, a participant develops:

 - Purpose – Committing as the horse’s advocate